Storage Share Newsletter 2016

 What’s for U-Pick?

-Spinach and Lettuce!
-We’ll keep them both out there for this week.
+Spinach!
+We’re hoping to harvest a little to have in the barn, and we’ll keep it out there for U-pick for this week.
+(We said goodby to the lettuce so the soil organisms could start working on the fungal disease that reduced yields so much.)
 You can use scissors or pinch with your fingers.
 When we harvest we cut with a knife, but when there’s this much yellow or rotten leaves mixed in, scissors and fingers are better at being selective.
 We’ll probably till it in after this week, so we can plant a cover crop to give something back to the soil for next year’s crop.
 It’s been so great to have it so long!

 Kale — We’ll have some in the barn but there’s still more out there, help yourself!
-At this point you can pick every single leaf, literally, there’s no need to leave the small ones since we usually till it in before snow covers the field, whenever that is.
+At this point you can pick every single leaf, literally, there’s no need to leave the small ones since we will till it in soon.
+Please stick to the kale field east of the driveway, not the bigger tempting ones down by the spinach.

 For herbs, there are a few tiny remaining sprigs of parsley, thyme, and oregano.